 It is unclear whether or not the observed increase in adalimumab trough levels on concurrent IM is clinically relevant.
 The optimal cut-off value of adalimumab trough level associated with clinical remission and mucosal healing is still under evolution.
 Two previous studies suggested that an adalimumab trough level above 5.85 µg/ml[16] and 4.9 µg/ml[17] correlated with clinical remission and mucosal healing respectively.
 However, recent studies suggested cut-off levels of 8.14 µg/ml[18] and 7.1 µg/ml[19] for prediction of mucosal healing.
 Nonetheless, several lines of evidence suggest a possible clinical benefit for combination therapy.
 A meta-analysis showed higher clinical remission rates after induction therapy with concurrent IM compared to adalimumab alone but this difference was not observed during maintenance therapy[10].
 A further retrospective study showed that combination therapy was associated with a lower risk of induction therapy failure and therapy beyond 6 months was associated with fewer semesters with flares and a lower need for dose escalation[20].
 This is consistent with other observations of a longer time to dose escalation with combination therapy[13].
 Overall, these findings, in conjunction with our observations, suggest a possible benefit of combination therapy for both induction and maintenance.
 However, it is difficult to draw definitive conclusions about the merits of combination therapy with adalimumab in the absence of an adequately powered randomised trial to address the efficacy of combination therapy.
 Moreover, the possible benefits need to be tempered against an increased risk of lymphoma[21], non-melanoma skin cancers[22] and urinary tract cancers[23] associated with thiopurine therapy.

 We noted comparable trough levels of adalimumab in patients with and without clinical remission whereas previous studies[12,16] reported higher trough levels in patients with clinical remission.
 We noted a trend towards higher trough levels in patients with lower calprotectin levels but this did not achieve statistical significance.
 Our data is consistent with previous findings of a higher trough level in patients with endoscopic remission[17,18] but the data on calprotectin is limited.
 Moreover, the calprotectin value that best correlates with mucosal healing is not fully established.
 We chose a calprotectin cut-off of 250 µg/g[24] but there is a wide range of correlation describing the association between faecal markers and endoscopic disease activity (r-values ranging from 0.32 to 0.87, P-values ranging from < 0.0001 to 0.7815)[25].
-[26]Further studies are required to establish therapeutically relevant trough levels of adalimumab using calprotectin as a surrogate for mucosal healing as this would be preferable to invasive endoscopic assessment.
+One potential reason for lower adalimumab trough levels being associated with higher CRP is faecal loss.
+Faecal drug loss has been shown to be greater with greater degrees of mucosal inflammation, of which a higher CRP is a surrogate[26].Further studies are required to establish therapeutically relevant trough levels of adalimumab using calprotectin as a surrogate for mucosal healing as this would be preferable to invasive endoscopic assessment.

 Surprisingly, the incidence of anti-drug antibodies in our study was relatively low compared to previously reported rates of 9.2%-30%[11,13,27].
 In addition to differences in patient population, the differences may also be explained by indications for testing and the different assays used across the studies.
 The assay used in our study was not a drug tolerant assay which could partly explain the low incidence of antibodies.
 Moreover, there is no standardised unit for comparison of antibody titres across various assays.
 Finally, a higher proportion of patients in our study were on combination therapy which reduces the likelihood of anti-drug antibodies.